What is this label for?

 Gut Barrier Integrity

-• Helps maintain healthy gut function*
+• Helps maintain healthy gut barrier function and integrity*

-• Helps improve tight junction function in-vitro*
+• Improves tight junction function in vitro*

-Inflammation and Immune Function
+Gut Immune Function

-• Supports a healthy immunological response*
+• Supports healthy immunological responses in the gastrointestinal tract*

-• Increases metabolism of short-chain fatty acids*
+• Increases production of short-chain fatty acids*

 What does the Seed Dermatological Health Probiotic Blend do?

-• Promotes skin health*
+• Promotes healthy skin*